MicrosoftDocs/windows-itpro-docs/windows/deployment/customize-boot-image.md

 1. Attempt to apply the cumulative update (CU) to the boot image again using the commands from [Step 7: Add cumulative update (CU) to boot image](#step-7-add-cumulative-update-cu-to-boot-image).

-## Step 8: Copy boot files from the mounted boot image to ADK installation path
+## Step 8: Copy boot files from mounted boot image to ADK installation path

 Some cumulative updates contain updated bootmgr boot files that are added to the boot image.
 After these bootmgr boot files have been updated in the boot image, it's recommended to copy these updated bootmgr boot files from the boot image back to the Windows ADK.
 Copying these files ensures that the Windows ADK has the updated bootmgr boot files.